Troglodyne-Internet-Widgets/tCMS/Readme.md

 ...On non-debian unixy environments, take a look at the Makefile and run the prereq steps that look right for you.

+TODO: Make the makefile not rewrite itself when running make!
+Reset for now after run.

 A Dockerfile and deployment scripts are provided for your convenience in building/running containers based on this:
 ```
 # Build and run the server